 According to the BMI scale, if you fall between 18.5 and 24.9 you’re considered to be a normal, healthy weight.
+(This means the person in our example above is just over the line of being at an ideal weight.)
 If you clock in below 18.5, you are considered underweight.
-On the other side of the scale, if you’re between 25–29.9 this that you’re overweight.
+On the other side of the scale, if you’re between 25–29.9, this suggests that you’re overweight.
 And, finally, if your BMI is higher that any higher than 30 means that you are obese.
-(If you’re curious about how the number is determined, BMI is calculated by dividing weight in kilograms by height in meters squared.)
+Here’s a BMI chart to help you visualize these segments easier:

-Many athletes are considered overweight or obese by BMI standards.
+According to the BMI scale, many athletes are considered overweight or obese.
 For example, Body Beast creator Sagi Kalev is 5’9” and weighs 205 pounds.
-This makes his BMI 30.3, which put him squarely in the obese category.
-Anyone who has seen Sagi or done a Body Beast or The Master’s Hammer and Chisel workout knows that Sagi is all muscle and is pretty darn good shape.
+This makes his BMI 30.3, which puts him squarely in the obese category.
+Anyone who has seen Sagi or done a workout from Body Beast or The Master’s Hammer and Chisel knows that Sagi is all muscle and is pretty darn good shape.

 A study published in the International Journal of Obesity, co-authored by Hunger, further supported this, and drew the conclusion that there isn’t even a direct correlation between metabolic health and BMI.
 “Nearly half of overweight individuals, 29% of obese individuals, and even 16% of obesity type II/III individuals were metabolically healthy,” the study claims.
 “Moreover, over 30% of normal weight individuals were cardiometabolically unhealthy.”
 In other words, they were at a higher risk for heart disease, diabetes, or having a stroke.

+When it comes down to it, being healthy is more than just a number on a scale.
+Even if you do find your ideal body weight by looking at a weight chart or calculator, there’s a lot more to take into consideration.
 “Rather than finding your BMI, you can talk with your doctor about how you’re doing on actual indicators of health like the ones we measured in our study,” Hunger recommends.
 Keeping an eye on factors like blood pressure, blood glucose, cholesterol, and triglycerides, and also measures of inflammation and insulin resistance can give you a better overall picture of your health in a more detailed way than just comparing your height and weight.

 “Regardless of your BMI you should try to focus on improving behaviors that are important for health: eating well, staying active, and getting enough sleep,” says Hunger.
 “These are important habits for everyone, regardless of where you fall on the weight spectrum.”